Zup-Protocol/zup-ui-kit/README.md

 /// The background color of the button.
 If null, the background color will be derived from ZupColors, using [ZupColors.tertiary] as default. final Color? backgroundColor;

+/// The border of the button.
+If null, the button will not have a border final BorderSide? borderSide;

 /// The icon color of the button.
 If null, the icon color will be derived from ZupColors, using [ZupColors.gray] as default. final Color? iconColor;

-/// The border of the button.
-If null, the button will not have a border final BorderSide? borderSide;

 /// The padding of the button, defaults to 6 on all sides. final EdgeInsetsGeometry? padding;

+/// The minimum height of the button.
+If null, the button will have no minimum height, it will be determined by the icon size.
+/// This is useful when you want to have a button with a fixed height, not depending on the icon size. final double? minimumHeight;

+/// Whether the button should be circular or not.
+If true, the button will be circular, if false, it will be rectangular with rounded corners. final bool circle;

 /// The callback that is called when the button is pressed.
-If null, the button will be in inactive state final Function()? onPressed;
+If null, the button will be in inactive state final void Function(BuildContext context)? onPressed;
 ```

 #### Zup Popup Menu Button